PODCAST The unbelievable story of Alfred Ely Beach’s Pneumatic Transit, a curious solution from 1870 to New York’s growing transportation crisis.

 Another idea which transfixed New Yorkers (and in particular Boss Tweed) was the elevated viaduct which would have sliced through dozens of city blocks, creating an epic piece of architecture throughout Manhattan.

-Alfred Ely Beach, mastermind of the Broadway pneumatic tunnel project:
+Alfred Ely Beach, the mastermind of the Broadway pneumatic tunnel project:

 Beach’s ‘passenger tube’ which was displayed to great acclaim at the American Institute Fair in 1867: